Acrylami/AI-Gallery/README.md

 ### 🌐 Object Translator

 Out of thousands of language around the world, we can only speak one or two(even more if you are a ninja!).
-Ever womdered what a particular thing is called in other languages?
+Ever wondered what a particular thing is called in other languages?
 Introducing object translator.
 Upload literally anything and let AI tell what its called in other langauges.

-* Upload an image, get back the object's name in many different languages
+* Upload an image with generally one object (a picture of a dog, two dogs or three), get back the object's name in many different languages

 ### 🎨 Style Transfer